WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * you can create **one trial** and **apply it to multiple regions**.

-- you **can trigger CloudWatch events usng CloudTrial events**.
+- you **can trigger CloudWatch events usng CloudTrail events**.
 Pretty neat!.

 * event are not delivered in real-time.
 There can be **up to 15mins delay**.